Hellmole/BallonSimulatorV1.1/README.md

 # Run the game by downloading all files and executing the HTML file

-# The game was designed in JavaScript to test image movement on the canvas (with the image in the background), allow keyboard controls, evaluate sound effects, and simulate gravity.
+# The game was designed in JavaScript to test image movement on the canvas, allow keyboard controls, evaluate sound effects, and simulate gravity.

 # Printscreen
 ![obrazek](https://github.com/Hellmole/BallonSimulatorV1.1/assets/149156309/f91614c3-7ccd-48b8-b324-86a0470f3855)